The Undergraduate Program

 Senior Thesis Seminars/Independent Thesis Writing

-It is strongly recommended that the thesis be written in one of the Senior Thesis Seminars (HIST UN3838/UN3839).
-Students must submit applications for the year-long Senior Thesis Seminar in the spring semester of their junior year.
+It is strongly recommended that the thesis be written in one of the yearlong Senior Thesis Seminars (HIST UN3838/UN3839).
+Students must submit applications for the yearlong Senior Thesis Seminar in the spring semester of their junior year.
+For the majority of students, the regular Senior Thesis Seminar is the best fit, as the Senior Thesis Seminar is a course in research skills and methodology and does not require a field specific instructor.

-Students may also write a thesis independently with a faculty advisor.
-In this case, students register for the faculty member’s section of HIST UN3840/1 Independent Senior Thesis in History for one or two terms (though only independent thesis writers who complete the thesis in two consecutive terms may compete for departmental honors and prizes in the spring).
+In rare circumstances, a student may write their thesis in a yearlong Independent Thesis Seminar (HIST UN3840/1), in which the student works with a faculty member on an individual basis.
 Independent thesis writers should identify an appropriate advisor in the term before they begin the thesis and should submit a proposal to the Director of Undergraduate Studies and Undergraduate Administrator before the thesis term (August 1st for the fall and December 1st for the spring).

 2018-2019 Thesis Seminar Application (Due: March 27th, 2018 at 5:00 PM)